CBorowski-dev/docs-operaton-org/content/installation/full/jboss/manual.md

 #### Problems with Jackson Annotations

-The usage of Jackson annotations on WildFly together with the Camunda Spin JSON serialization can lead to problems.
+The usage of Jackson annotations on WildFly together with the Operaton Spin JSON serialization can lead to problems.
 WildFly implicitly adds the JAX-RS subsystem to each new deployment, if JAX-RS annotations are present (see the WildFly [documentation](https://docs.wildfly.org/23/Developer_Guide.html#Implicit_module_dependencies_for_deployments) for more information).
-This JAX-RS subsystem includes the Jackson library, the version of which does not match with the version used by the Camunda SPIN Plugin.
+This JAX-RS subsystem includes the Jackson library, the version of which does not match with the version used by the Operaton SPIN Plugin.
 As a result, Jackson annotations will be ignored.
 Note that this problem does not necessarily have to emerge upon direct usage of Spin.
-The Spin plugin also comes into play when JSON variables are set or read by the Camunda Process Engine.
+The Spin plugin also comes into play when JSON variables are set or read by the Operaton Process Engine.

 See one of the following ways to fix this:

-1. Change the Jackson `main` slot to the version which is used by the Camunda Spin Plugin.
+1. Change the Jackson `main` slot to the version which is used by the Operaton Spin Plugin.
  * Make sure that Resteasy can work with this Jackson version, as we cannot give any guarantees on this.

 2. Exclude implicitly added JAX-RS dependencies.
  * Add a `jboss-deployment-structure.xml` file to you application in the WEB-INF folder.
- * Exclude the JAX-RS subsystem and add the Jackson dependencies, with the version which is used by the Camunda Spin Plugin.
+ * Exclude the JAX-RS subsystem and add the Jackson dependencies, with the version which is used by the Operaton Spin Plugin.
- * This solution is also shown in the [Jackson Annotation Example for WildFly](https://github.com/camunda/camunda-bpm-examples/blob/master/wildfly/jackson-annotations) in the Camunda example repository.
+ * This solution is also shown in the [Jackson Annotation Example for WildFly](https://github.com/camunda/camunda-bpm-examples/blob/master/wildfly/jackson-annotations) in the Operaton example repository.

 See this [Forum Post](https://forum.camunda.org/t/camunda-json-marshalling-and-jsonignore/271/19) for other approaches and information.

 #### Problem With Deployments Using the REST API

-Camunda Spin is not available in scripts if a process definition is deployed via REST API.
-Because WildFly handles dependencies using its module system and Camunda engine module has no module dependency on the spin module.
+Operaton Spin is not available in scripts if a process definition is deployed via REST API.
+Because WildFly handles dependencies using its module system and Operaton engine module has no module dependency on the spin module.

 ### Groovy Scripting